 Have you spent time checking circular saw accuracy?
 Did you even know that you should?

-Whether guiding against a rafter square or straightedge or just following a line freehand, your saw may need adjustment for accurate cutting.
+Whether you want to make straight cuts with a circular saw by guiding it against a rafter square or straightedge or just follow a line freehand, even the best circular saw needs adjustment for accurate cutting.
 That means calibrating your cutline markers and ensuring the shoe sits parallel with the blade.

 Checking Circular Saw Accuracy at 90 Degrees

 Circular saws have two cutline marking notches, one for square cuts and another for 45° bevel cuts.
 To check their accuracy, start with the square-cut marker.
-Each saw in our shootout featured an adjustable set screw for this calibration.
+Just about every saw we’ve ever tested has an adjustable set screw for this calibration.
 Make sure the saw blade is set at exactly 90° to the shoe and cut into a piece of wood a few inches.
 Guide the saw against a square or straightedge.
 Stop the blade and back the saw out of the cut while keeping it against the edge guide.

 See if the kerf made by the blade lines up with the marker.
 If not, carefully transfer the actual kerf position and width on the saw’s shoe with a permanent marker or, scratch awl.
 You can also draw on white tape to see the lines better.
 It helps if the device you’re guiding the saw against is clamped to the wood for this marking operation.